 You’ve decided to hire a designer to design your book cover!
 Awesome!
-So where does a writer start?
+So where do you, as a writer, start?

-Using search terms like “Book cover designer” or “book cover design for self publishing” is effective.
-The more refined you are the better results you’ll get.
+Using search terms like “Book cover designer” (without the quotes searches for just those three words located on a page, whereas with the quote marks searches for that specific search term) or “book cover design for self publishing”, or an obvious variation of these.
+The more refined your search terms are, the better results you’ll get.
 Add keywords like your location, your genre, ‘affordable‘, or ‘beautiful‘.
 Try “book cover design” and get familiar with different websites, designers, archives or galleries.
 If you see some that you love follow through to the website of the graphic designer to get in touch with them.

 Facebook and Twitter are amazing resources as search engines.
 Get in touch with your writing community, ask other self published authors if they had good experiences with their designers or if there’s someone they can suggest.
 Try using this example: